clowee/The-Technical-Debt-Dataset/README.md

 SQL enables to easily query the data from the dataset.

-Here are two simple examples:
+Here is a simple example:

 **Get the number of "Bug" and "Vulnerability" SonarQube issues in all the branches of a project.**